 A recent survey found that only 16% of IT industry respondents think printers are at high risk of a security breach.

 One of the reasons for this complacency about print security is that IT teams are typically focused on protecting other endpoints, like desktop PCs

 and mobile devices.
 But the potential impact of printer-based intrusions shouldn’t be ignored.
-A single unsecured printer could be leave your entire
+A single unsecured printer could leave your entire network

 5. Take control with HP Print Security Solutions.